staedi/staedi.github.io/_posts/2020-09-30-metrousage.md

 ## Drawbacks

-Aside from the fact that, the approach wasn't my original plan, the data structure was not up what we usually see globally, just like in famous MTA dataset.
+Unfortunately, the data structure was not up to what we usually see globally, just like in famous MTA dataset.
 That is, it would have been much better if I could see daily usage changes, which wasn't possible due to data is only available on daily basis.